On 9/11, I was 12 years old and in middle school three blocks away from the World Trade Center, separated only by a highway and a few sidewalks.

 On a personal level, a lot of what we worry others will think or do starts within.
 Do we write stories about people or comment on what they look like, say, who they date, what they wear?
 Spoiler alert: We don’t all think the same way, but once you start controlling, and stopping, any negative thought chains in your own mind, it’s amazing how quickly those worries about what people think of you start to dissolve over time as well.

 Jason GreenspanLearning who you can actually trust when the world feels untrustworthy.

 When the world feels out of control or you’ve been betrayed by someone, which we all have at one point or another, you need points of reference and awareness to stay strong.
 Don’t over share with the first person you meet; build a friendship slowly over time and test out small secrets you wouldn’t mind getting out.
 See how a person talks about other people—that’ll give you a good idea of where you’ll land.
-These powerful quotes about trust will make you think.

 Always having hope.